American Skullcap

 What is the recommended dosage of American Skullcap?

-Does American Skullcap interact with medications?
+Does American Skullcap interact with any medications?

 References(2 citations)